StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 ### Advanced configuration

-For convenience, the StrangeBee Helm chart includes all required components out of the box.
+For convenience, the `cortex` Helm chart includes all required components out of the box.
 While this setup is suitable for a development environment, it's highly recommended to review and configure both Cortex and its dependency before deploying to production.

-Use the following command to view all available configuration options for the StrangeBee Helm chart:
+Use the following command to view all available configuration options for the `cortex` Helm chart:

 ```bash
 helm show values strangebee/cortex